Language

 “Engaged Youth.
 Inspiring Service.
 Safer Communities.”

-The National Police Federation Benevolent Foundation (NPFBF) is proud to offer bursaries providing financial assistance to post-secondary students across Canada who are pursuing jobs in a field related to, or in, Public Safety.
+The National Police Federation Benevolent Foundation (NPFBF) is proud to offer bursaries providing financial assistance to post-secondary students across Canada who will be pursuing jobs in a field related to, or in, Public Safety.

 Number, Value, and Duration of Bursaries